lucasgrinspan/MagicMirror/README.md

 #### Installation
 1. Follow [these instructions](https://www.raspberrypi.org/documentation/remote-access/ssh/) to set up SSH for the Raspberry Pi.
 This is so that you can control the Pi without having to move the mirror.
 This is useful for future maintenance.
-2. Download the code from this repo and place it into your favorite folder in the Raspberry Pi.
+2. Download this project onto your main computer or your Raspberry Pi by cloning the project (`git clone https://github.com/lucasgrinspan/MagicMirror`).
      * Open main.js in the code and navigate to the settings at the beginning of the file.
      * You will have to register for API keys to recieve the information.
      * Register at [News API](https://newsapi.org), [OpenWeatherMap](https://openweathermap.org/api), and [AlphaVantage](https://www.alphavantage.co).
 You don't have to register for the crypto information.
      * Change the zip code to your current zip code to recieve local weather information.
      * Change the birthday month and birthday day to recieve a happy birthday wish on your birthday.
      * Configure the other settings if you'd like.
-3. If you want the mirror to be vertical instead of horizontal, open the terminal and type `sudo nano /boot/config.txt`.
-     * This will open the file used by the Raspberry Pi for the display configuration.
-     * Add `display_rotate=1` or `display_rotate=3`, depending if you want a clockwise rotation or a counter clockwise rotation.
-     * On your keyboard, press Ctrl-O, then 'y', then Enter to save the file
-     * Press Ctrl-X to quit the text editor
+3. Once configured, transfer the files to the Raspberry Pi if you cloned the project onto your main computer.
+You can do this by using `scp` by `scp -r MagicMirror/ pi_user@pi_ip:~` substituting in your username and IP for the Raspberry Pi.
+Run this command from the directory containing the MagicMirror director.
+If you downloaded this project on the Raspberry Pi, you can skip this step.
+4. You can automatically configure and setup the MagicMirror by running `sudo ./install_magic_mirror` from the MagicMirror directory.
+If you wish to do it manually, here are the steps:
-4. In order to hide the cursor on the Raspberry Pi, type `sudo apt-get install unclutter`.
-This installs a program that hides the cursor when not in use.
+    * Run `sudo apt-get install unclutter`.
+This will hide the mouse cursor when not in use.
-5. In order to hide the Raspbian taskbar, right click the Taskbar, select "Panel Settings", click the "Advanced" tab, then check "Minimize panel when not in use".
-6. In order to start the Chromium browser in full screen mode, in the terminal, type `chromium-browser --start-fullscreen [index.html PATH HERE]`.
-To exit full screen, press F11.
-7. The screen should now display the page, with all of the toolbars and cursors hidden.
+    * Run `mv ~/MagicMirror/startup.sh /home/pi`.
+This will move the script that starts the MagicMirror program into your home directory.
+    * Add the line `DISPLAY=:0 ./startup.sh` to your .bashrc file in your home directory.
+You can use a text editor or you can use the command `echo "DISPLAY=:0 ./startup.sh" >> .bashrc` from the home directory to add it.
+    * Depending if you want a clockwise or counterclockwise rotation on your monitor, you will have to add either `display_rotate=1` or `display_rotate=3` to your /boot/config.txt file.
+Note that the line must be added at the beginning of the file.
+You can do this using a text editor installed on the Raspberry Pi or use the command `sudo sed -i "4i display_rotate=x" /boot/config.txt` Replace the "x" with the desired orientation.
+    * Reboot the Raspberry Pi by typing `sudo reboot now` to complete the changes.
+The program will start once it reboots.
+5. The program will now automatically start everytime the Raspberry Pi turns on.

+## Notes
-Note: if you want to turn of the Raspberry Pi safely, go to the terminal or SSH into the terminal and type `sudo shutdown now`.
+* If you want to turn of the Raspberry Pi safely, go to the terminal or SSH into the terminal and type `sudo shutdown now`.
 Wait until the green LED turns off to unplug the Pi.
+* To uninstall the Magic Mirror, navigate to the MagicMirror directory and run `sudo ./uninstall_magic_mirror`.
+This will remove unclutter, the startup script, the modifications to the .bashrc file, the modifications to /boot/config.txt, and finally delete the folder.

 ## Settings
 The settings let you customize some parts of the display and are found in lines 1-33 of main.js.